Canning Butter with a Pressure Canner

 I would only recommend trying this if you are already experienced with pressure canning.
 Always read your pressure canning manual for specific instructions.

-Also refer to the Ball Canning book (my canning Bible) for pressure canning instructions.
+Also refer to the Ball Canning Book (my canning Bible) for pressure canning instructions.

-1. Prepare Jars and Lids
+Buy Now →1.
+Prepare Jars and Lids

 When pressure canning, your jars and lids don’t need to be sterilized.
 I just washed them in hot soapy water.